Interoperability

 Understanding the anatomy of an OpenURL can help us comprehend how metadata is transmitted and processed within library systems.
 Let's dissect a specific Primo URL to identify its individual components.

 The following Primo URL is an OpenURL link, which means Primo follows the OpenURL standards.
 (See ANSI/NISO Z39.88-2004 (R2021) The OpenURL Framework for Context-Sensitive Services.
-It is composed of various fields and values that make up the metadata.
+It is composed of fields and values that make up the metadata.
 For readability, I have broken up the URL into individual lines by metadata fields.
 The metadata fields begin after the openurl? keyword:

 https://saalck-uky.primo.exlibrisgroup.com/discovery/openurl?